 Campuses across 2 continents.

-My personal association With the school emanates from ASE's vision and testament to the fact that solutions for Africa should emerge from Africa and lead the way in global narratives on knowledge and expertise for growth and development.
+My personal association with the school emanates from ASE's vision and testament to the fact that solutions for Africa should emerge from Africa and lead the way in global narratives on knowledge and expertise for growth and development.

 Dr. Ibrahim Mayaki

-Former CEO, Union Developrnent Agency NEPAD (2009 - 2022)
+Former CEO, African Union Development Agency NEPAD (2009 - 2022)

 I am quite aware of the activities of the African School of Economics since its creation..., I have always been very impressed by its commitment to excellence and that it prepares students really well for studies in North America.
 They follow a curriculum and a style of teaching that is very similar to that of top North American universities